pavanvarma058/movie-watchlist-api/README.md

 # Movie WatchList API

 Movie WatchList API is a backend REST API built with Node.js, Express.js, PostgreSQL, Neon, and Prisma.
-It allows users to register, login, manage movies, and create a personal movie watchlist.
+It allows users to register, login, logout, manage movies, and create a personal movie watchlist.

 ## Features